alan-turing-institute/data-safe-haven/processes/provider-overview.md

 ------------

 Having described the full model, processes, and lifecycles, we can now enumerate the list of choices that can be made for each Environment.
-These are all separately configurable on an environment-by- environment bassis.
-However, we make recommendations for these choices at each tier.
+These are all separately configurable on an environment-by-environment basis.
+However, we recommend the following at each tier.

 ### Package mirrors